2019 Ultimate Orienteer #1 – Lynndale Park (Night)

 Orienteering in the dark!
 The 1st event in the 2019 Ultimate Series is Night-O at Lynndale Park in Lynnwood.
 Get out your headlamps and join us for this fun event!
-We are planning on having three courses: Beginner, Intermediate, and Advanced.
+There will be three courses: Beginner, Intermediate, and Advanced.
 The Ultimate Orienteer classes will be on the Advanced course.

 Course designer(s): Will Enger